 Food moves me.
 It is a driving force in my life and an essential part of how I travel.
 I am not alone in this journey.
 My partner in life is my partner in crime and many travel-related decisions are made around food. for us, Nishiki Market in Kyoto was paradise.
 And it is no surprise that it is known as Kyoto's Kitchen!

-As the world gets smaller and a large variety of food is available all year long, we lose our respect for the seasons and for the unique local characteristics of food that makes regional differences regional.
+As the world gets smaller and a large variety of food is available all year, we lose our respect for the seasons, traditional foods, and the unique local characteristics of food that makes regional differences regional.

-When the Misadventures family plans its trips, my husband focuses on the activities and sites (particularly from a photographic perspective) and I focus on the food (and all things related to food, although the misters definitely contributes).
+When the Misadventures family plans its trips, my husband focuses on the activities and sites (particularly from a photographic perspective) and I focus on the food (and all things related to food, although the Misters definitely contribute).

 As I was preparing for my trip to Kyoto I was doing my typical research, checking out what other bloggers have had to say about this area of Japan, I came across a truly exceptional piece written by Matt Goulding of Roads & Kingdoms about Japanese cuisine and Kyoto in particular.
 If you have any interest in Japanese food at all, I implore you to read it.

 Kyoto approaches food the way it should be.
 Seasonally.
 Locally.

 But don't get me wrong.
 There are more Starbucks in Kyoto than in my own town of Berkeley, they have made their presence known, but after spending a week eating in the city, I can tell you that Starbucks is not a driving force in the lives of the people in this town.
 However, there is a real danger that it could be.
 The youth, like everywhere else in the world, may abandon their regional and cultural roots if Japanese cuisine is not protected.